Heterotopic Ossification (HO)

 Heterotopic ossification.
 White arrows point to ossification (with trabeculae and cortex)

-right hip several months previously
+several months earlier

-For the same photo without the arrows, click here
+For this same photo without the arrows, click here

 eMedicine Heterotopic Ossification Daniel S Moore, MD and Gina Cho, MD